Beware the Lost Customer

 • At the end of the journey are the end-user consumers (who are also suffering from low confidence).
 Recent consumer tracking has shown many consumers have decreased purchasing and focusing on reducing debt.

-• Likely the hardest hit area of the company are the people involved in customer service.
+• Likely the hardest hit area of the company is the people involved in customer service.
 Not only are they under the same social isolation and safety concerns, but they also are tasked with keeping customers happy during a difficult time.

 • In March, Tethr (associated with HBR) performed a huge analysis across twenty companies with one million customer-service calls.
 They found that the number of calls that were classified as ‘difficult’ had doubled over normal times.
 Traditionally, challenging customer interactions have shown to result in lower up selling.